AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: Simulation Results

 The pooling size determines both the dimension of the modality-specific features (including LiDAR, radar, and camera features) and the length of the transformer input $\bar{\boldsymbol{\xi}}$.
 Its selection reflects a trade-off between model performance and inference efficiency.
 The impact of the pooling size on accuracy and inference speed is analyzed in Fig. \ref{fig_pooling}.
-As illustrated in Fig. \ref{fig_changePool}, the accuracy initially improves as the pooling size increases but decreases beyond a certain point due to feature redundancy.
+The accuracy initially improves as the pooling size increases but decreases beyond a certain point due to feature redundancy.
 Larger pooling sizes introduce excessive, repeated information, increasing the risk of overfitting and weakening generalization.
-Meanwhile, as shown in Fig.\ref{fig_inference_speed}, inference time grows quadratically with pooling size, as the number of input tokens scales accordingly.
-Among all tested configurations, a pooling size of (4, 4) offers the best trade-off, achieving the highest Top-$K$ accuracy while maintaining an efficient inference speed of 26.79 FPS, the feasibility of AMBER for practical deployment.
+Meanwhile, as shown in Fig.\ref{fig_inference_speed}, the overall runtime grows quadratically with approximately the pooling size, since the number of input tokens scales accordingly.
+Among all evaluated configurations, a pooling size of (4, 4) achieves the best trade-off, delivering the highest Top-$K$ accuracy while maintaining an end-to-end validation throughput of 26.79 FPS.
+This throughput is measured over the complete validation pipeline, including data loading, CPU-to-GPU transfer, forward inference, and metric computation.